sukhoy94/eloquent-cookbook/README.md

 Eloquent cookbook

 What is this ?
-Well, personally I'm often don't remember how to make somestatements/queries via eloquent orm, that's why I'm going to make some list of useful snippets and recipes.
+Well, personally I'm often don't remember how to make some statements/queries via eloquent orm, that's why I'm going to make some list of useful snippets and recipes.

 Feel free to contribute too !